passas/Cloud-Computing-Applications-and-Services/1.InstallSwap_Manually/README.md

 # *Abstract*
 *When we want to deploy an app, we tend to follow some steps.
-Those steps are ussually the dependency packages ─ install and maintenance.
+Those steps are usually the dependency packages ─ install and maintenance.
 Furthermore, we do end up for install our target application software.*

 *An application software deployment comes with a panoply of settingly behaviors, as long as a proper configuration set.*